Population Health Academy Newsletter

 - Lifestyle and exercise

-Example stalls being hosted at the Portsmouth event:
+Example stalls that were hosted at the Portsmouth event:

 Reasonable Adjustments and Annual Health Checks / LD Health clinics / LD Hospital Liaison Team / Radiography / Positive Behaviour Support and (unmet health needs underlying cause for behaviours of concern / Physiotherapy - ‘Benefit of supporting and improving body posture to enhance overall health’ / Specialist Dentistry / Exercise, Boxing and Running Group / LD Occupational Therapy- engagement / Speech and Language therapy- Eating, Drinking, Swallowing safety and Nutrition / South Central Ambulance Service / Cancer screening- Wessex Cancer Alliance / Bowel screening / Pharmacy – medication review, STOMP / Sexual Health / Dietician